cloudnoize/CodeAnalysis/MicroLock.md

 	- The `~` operator flips all bits, creating a mask for the user data bits.

 ### Methods
-In very high level, the expected logic is for the lock to
+In very high level, the logic is divided to a  to try acquiring the lock bit with a compare exchange operation, the more complex logic is when compare exchange fails

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY4ODAyODQxNSwyNTEyOTk2NDEsMjA5MD
+eyJoaXN0b3J5IjpbLTE5OTYxNTI3OTksMjUxMjk5NjQxLDIwOT
-MxNzQyMF19
+AzMTc0MjBdfQ==
 -->